 (Psst.
 The pictures don’t show this, but her closet doesn’t have any doors, so all the unsightly things are in plain view, like the bright pink box of pull-ups, wire hangers, and cheap dress-up clothes. #perfectionisamyth)

 The stunning dollhouse above was a gift from my talented dad.
-He made it for Lily one Christmas, along with an exact duplicate for Lily’s cousin who’s the same age.
+He made it for my daughter one Christmas, along with an exact duplicate for her cousin who’s the same age.
 You know how I said perfection is a myth?
 Well, that doesn’t actually apply with my dad.
 I could look at that dollhouse all. day. long.
 It’s not only gorgeous, but it also makes me think of my thoughtful and talented dad, and the countless hours and love he put into making it.
 What a blessing he is!

 Duke loves hanging out in the kids’ rooms. #sohygge